SiaFoundation/siad/doc/api/index.html.md

 {
   "alerts": [
     {
-      "cause": "Wallet is locked",
+      "cause": "wallet is locked",
-      "msg": "Maintenance of contracts is incomplete",
-      "module": "contractor",
+      "msg": "user's contracts need to be renewed but a locked wallet prevents renewal", "module": "contractor",
       "severity": "warning",
     }